 EVA has a strict policy prohibiting any member of its staff from transporting a student in the employee's personal automobile, except in potentially life threatening or other emergency situations.
-The CEO/Principal must approve any exceptions to this policy such as for a field trip, academic competition or other need to benefit the student(s).
+The CEO/Principal must approve any exceptions to this policy.